 If your headstone is going to be indoor only, you can use less than 23k gold you can even use metal (Imitation/composition) leaf too.
 However, it would be best if you used Leaf Protect or Shellac to seal the metal leaf and prevent oxidation.

 - Firmly press down the gold leaves and rub with cotton over the transfer paper or use Gilder’s Soft Wool Brush For Transfer Leaf Application to press down the gold leaf.

 - Peel off the transfer paper, gently press down the gold leaf with the Instacoll Tissue once more and brush off the redundant gold.
 Burnish the gold with the Instacoll Tissue carefully.

 - Gilding time is unlimited, so if you are gilding a large project, you can re-use the Activator to reactivate the Instacoll adhesive and continue gilding, even months later.

 5- Protecting the gilded surface

-There is no need to varnish genuine gold leaf that is 23k and above unless it is in a high traffic area, in this case, use the Leaf Protect or Aqua Size.
+There is no need to varnish genuine gold leaf that is 23k and above unless it is in a high traffic area, in this case, use the Leaf Protect.
 All metal leaf and genuine gold leaf which is less than 23k will tarnish over time, therefore, apply one or two coats of any of these two seals.